turingschool/career-development-curriculum-site/module_four/negotiations.md

 * How many stock options?
 It will end up being a small fraction of ownership.
 * What's the strike price?
 The more rounds of funding the company has had, or the longer they’ve been around, the higher the strike price.
 * What's your exit plan?
 Whether the options are going to be worth anything some day depends on the exit plan.

-Case Study:
-* Given 1,000 stock options, assume $1 strike price per share
-* ...someday you get to pay the company $1,000 to own 1,000 shares in the company
-* Assume company sells for $10/share
-* The value of your shares is now $10,000
-* You just made $9,000 ...right?

-Options are granted on your hire date.
-After your first year, you can exercise 25% of your options.
-Starting your second year, you will vest about 21 more options every month.
-Hopefully the company's value is increasing during this time, and in your fourth year, you are fully vested and can buy all of your options.

-So if you were hired in October 2019, your options would not be fully vested until October 2023.

-Looking back at the example, you could make an extra $9,000 after 4 years with a breakdown of $2,250 per year.

-Compare these 2 scenarios:
-Option #1                                 Option #2
-$85K, no equity, 2% COL increase          $75k, 1k @ $1, 2% COL increase, $10 IPO year 5
-Year 1: $85,000				  Year 1: $75,000
-Year 2: $86,700				  Year 2: $76,500
-Year 3: $88,434 			  Year 3: $78,030
-Year 4: $90,203				  Year 4: $79,591
-Year 5: $92,007				  Year 5: $81,182
-					  $9,000 - STCG = $5,400

-That $9k is a bonus paycheck from the company should they succeed.
-This is not a guarantee.

 **Bottom Line:** Don’t accept more equity over salary.